aaugustin/django-sesame/docs/topics/tokens.rst

 - v1 is the original format, which still works as designed;
 - v2 is a better, cleaner, faster design that produces shorter tokens.

-The ``SESAME_TOKENS`` setting lists supported formats in order of decreasing preference.
-The first item defines the format of newly created tokens.
-Other items define other acceptable formats, if any.

 ``SESAME_TOKENS`` defaults to ``["sesame.tokens_v2", "sesame.tokens_v1"]``
 which means "generate tokens v2, accept tokens v2 and v1".